-Once again at the end of September Barcelona will celebrate its biggest festival of the year.
-La Mercè Festival 2014 is the largest street party that lasts for 5 days, starting on 19th of September and ending on 24th, which is the actual public holiday and a feast day.
-The festival has been celebrated since 1687, when, according to the legend, the patron saint Mare de Déu de la Mercè freed Barcelona from a plague of locusts.
+Once again at the end of September, Barcelona will celebrate its biggest festival of the year.
+La Mercè Festival is the largest street party that lasts for 5 days.
+Indeed, the festival has been celebrated since 1687, when, according to the legend, the patron saint Mare de Déu de la Mercè freed Barcelona from a plague of locusts.
 The thankful residents of the city have decided to honour her by celebrating to the fullest on the anniversary of her great act.

 To know what La Mercè is really all about, you’d have to be there yourself.
 All of you lucky ones to be here, don’t miss this wonderful opportunity to experience some of the best Catalan traditions.
-And we will help you to get to know about the main festival events of La Merce in 2014.
+And we will help you to get to know about the main festival events of La Mercè.

-There is also the beasts and dragons parade, which is not the same as fire run (“correfoc”) so if you prefer a quieter experience, this is the perfect parade for you (no bangers or fire involved).
+There are also the beasts and dragons parade, which is not the same as fire run (“correfoc”), so if you prefer a quieter experience, this is the perfect parade for you (no bangers or fire involved).